shivyyy001/Url-Shortener-Golang/README.md

 This go project is build to show how a url-shortener works and what all is involved in making it.
 Used GoLang, Redis for this project.

+After importing this project in your local, run **docker-compose up -d** in your terminal in this project directory and then use below details to shorten your url's.

 API :
 localhost:3000/api/v1 (Post request)
 #### Sample input : {